Charlestown Shopping Centre

 Charlestown Shopping Centre is a shopping centre located on St. Margaret's Road, Dublin, Ireland, north of Finglas village.
 It opened in October 2007.

 Shops

-Dunnes Stores is the anchor tenant; other tenants include Sports Direct, Boots, Eddie Rocket's and Ulster Bank.
+Dunnes Stores is the anchor tenant; other tenants include Sports Direct, Boots and Eddie Rocket's, Card Factory, and David Cullen Jewellers.

 Later phases

 Phase two of the shopping centre opened in October 2015.
 It consisted of a nine screen Odeon cinema, and a Leisureplex which includes bowling and Quasar facilities.
 Phase three consisted of 3 car showrooms and opened in 2019.

+Transport

+The shopping centre is served by Dublin Bus routes 23, 24, F1, F2, F3 and L89 as well as Go-Ahead Ireland route N6.

+A Luas extension has been proposed to serve the shopping centre, extended from the current Green Line terminus at Broombridge.
+However, the project has failed to secure funding.